dokku/dokku/docs/development/plugin-triggers.md

 ### `update`

-- Description: Can be used to run plugn updates on a regular interval.
+- Description: Can be used to run plugin updates on a regular interval.
 You can schedule the invoker in a cron-task to ensure your system gets regular updates.
 - Invoked by: `dokku plugin:update`.
 - Arguments: None
 - Example: